Fuel System

 How do I make an engine “rev up?”

-On the Intake stroke, air is drawn into the cylinder., or more accurately, Atmospheric Pressure PUSHES the air in.
+On the Intake stroke as the piston is moving down, air is drawn into the cylinder, or more accurately: Atmospheric Pressure PUSHES the air in to fill the growing air space.

-The “Secondaries” open at about 3/4 throttle, and provide power (but NOT economy).
+The two larger “Secondaries” open at about 3/4 throttle, and provide POWER (but NOT economy).

 My very first gif – A Rochester Quadrajet 4-barrel carburetor

-(Does this make sense?
-Now Google “slide throttle” (both plate and cylinder) and “roller throttle” for some interesting ideas on controlling engine speed)
+Does this make sense?
+For giggles, Giggity-Google “slide throttle” (both plate and cylinder) and “roller throttle” for some interesting and alternative ideas on controlling engine speed

 RIGHT AMOUNT OF FUEL

-Fuel and Air are mixed by WEIGHT.
+Air and Fuel are mixed by WEIGHT.
 If you have 1lb of air and 1lb of fuel (“lb” means “pound”), you would have a 1:1 fuel RATIO.
-This won’t run, because gasoline needs more air than that.
-Gasoline can burn pretty much anywhere between 8lbs of air to 1lb of fuel, all the way up to 16lbs of air to 1lb of fuel.

-The “perfect mixture” of air and fuel for “perfect combustion” is called a “Stoichiometric” mixture.
+A “perfect mixture” of air and fuel for “perfect combustion” is called a “Stoichiometric” mixture.
+You might have heard that term in your Chemistry Class; this is Chemistry.

 If you burn more fuel than that, your engine is running “RICH” or “FAT.”